D0nGiovanni/swn-faction-spreadsheet/README.md

 I want to thank BryLotz and warpig for answering my many pesky questions regarding the old sheet and SectorsWithoutNumber.
 Also, thank you to everyone else who gave me valuable input on how to design the sheet!
-And thank you mom, dad, and… ok I’ll stop now.

-Check out all the things!

 ## What the heck is this?